strangeman/strangeman.github.io/_posts/2023-11-09-prefect-cloud-deployment.md

 description: "Some notes about tinkering with a deployment process for a Prefect Cloud"
 keywords: "ci-cd, prefect"
 ---
-# CI/CD for Deploying Flows in Prefect Cloud 2

 ## Initial Requirements

 - We've got a bunch of Python scripts representing various Flows, all packed in one repository.